-5.2 Power to cancel or postpone a general meeting
+5.4 Power to cancel or postpone a general meeting

-Any Director may cancel or postpone any meeting convened by that Director by notice in writing to all persons who were entitled to receive notice of that meeting, except where the cancellation or postponement would be contrary to the Corporations Act.
+Any Director may cancel or postpone any meeting convened by that Director by notice in writing to all persons who were entitled to receive notice of that meeting, except where the cancellation or postponement would be contrary to applicable law.
 Any failure to give notice of cancellation or postponement does not invalidate the cancellation or postponement or any resolution passed at a postponed meeting.

-5.3 Non-receipt of notice
+5.5 Non-receipt of notice